DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 Briefly spoken, the batch size of 256 perfromes best in the manner that it reaches fastest the goal score.

 #### 4.2.2 Weight Declay
-Finally a weight decay L2 is introduced and compared how the impact will be.
+Finally a weight decay L2 is tested.
 1. No weight declay
 2. WEIGHT_DECAY = 0.0001 like in the former project
 3. WEIGHT_DECAY = 0.01 like in the  DDPG paper[1]

+However both tests with weight decay faild.
+Resons could be the special environement where we have 20 agents but do not use all and every update of them. -> Have a look in the code in the file agent.step().

+### Result Diagram & Final Model and Hyper Parameters
+As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128 and a batchsize of 256 shows the best performance.
+All the other parameters can be found here Report.md.

 <figure>
  <img src="./img/Conclusion.png" width="750" alt="whatever" />